jacobmmorgan/School-Notes/Pledging/Untitled 3.md

-why not my brothers since we of today live and cherish the princip
+why not my brothers since we of today live and cherish the principles of the kappa sigma fraternity throw such a halo around those principles